Wire82/org.openhab.binding.heos/README.md

 ### Favorite Channels
-Channel Type ID | Item Type | Description
+Channel ID | Item Type | Description
 ----------------|-----------|-------------
  {mid} | Switch | A channel which represents the favorite.
 Please check via UI how the correct Channel Type looks like.
 (Experimental)